This functionality is available on Onshape's browser, iOS, and Android platforms.

 - For faces, when the dialog opens you can edit both face selections as well as color selections.

-at the top of the panel to open the Face appearance dialog in order to add a new appearance definition; the Face appearance dialog opens:
+at the top of the panel to open the Face appearance dialog in order to add a new appearance definition:

 You can preselect faces and the dialog Faces field will be pre-populated with those selections.
 You can also add and remove selections.